Difference Between Prometheus vs Nagios

 Conclusion

-Some prefer Prometheus for its easiness and experimentation offered, while others prefer Nagios for its simple interface and less storage.
+Some prefer Prometheus for its ease and experimentation, while others prefer Nagios for its simple interface and less storage.
 Also, many other monitoring applications look into if users are looking for different use cases.
-Working with a cloud environment is an advantage for Prometheus as nowadays, cloud technologies are preferred more.

 Recommended Articles